Forison/webRTC-chat/README.md

 ## ❤️ Support

 If you happen to love this project, leave a star on the repo.
 That'll keep me motivated.
-Let me know your thoughts with a tweet. [@forison](https://twitter.com/somikdatta)Mention me.
+Let me know your thoughts with a tweet. [@forison](https://www.linkedin.com/in/forison/) Mention me.

 Thanks!